 The Egg Donation Process In 8 Steps

-With more than 20,000 egg donation cycles performed in the US annually, you can be assured that the premiere fertility centers have egg donation down to a smoothly-running process.
-Also, with anonymity assured, and the opportunity to make between $7,000 and $25,000 per donation, there has never been a better time to explore egg donation.
+There are more than 20,000 egg donation cycles performed in the US annually.
+With this, you can be sure that the premiere fertility centers have turned egg donation down to a smoothly-running process.
+Also, Egg donation comes with assured anonymity.
+It offers the opportunity to make between $7,000 and $25,000 per donation.
+So, it is safe to say that there has never been a better time to explore egg donation.

 Step 1: Become Aware of Egg Donation Opportunities

 Growing up, you may have heard your mother and her friends talking about infertility.
-Infertility occurs when there is a hormone imbalance problem called Polycystic Ovary Syndrome (PCOS) which can interfere with normal ovulation.
-Now as a college student, you start to notice egg donor ads.
-From online ads to poster ads around campus, your curiosity about egg donation starts to increase and at some point, those overheard conversations start to make sense.
-After the “ah ha” moment hits, you realize you can help someone overcome infertility without disrupting your life.
-After conducting further research online, and engaging with women who have donated, you realize that you fit the egg donor criteria and can gain a financial benefit.
+Infertility occurs when there is a hormone imbalance problem.
+It can be Polycystic Ovary Syndrome (PCOS) which interferes with normal ovulation.
+Now as a college student, you may start to notice egg donor ads.
+From online ads to poster ads around campus, your curiosity about egg donation starts to increase.
+At some point, those overheard conversations start to make sense.
+Once the “ah ha” moment hits, you realize you can help someone overcome infertility without disrupting your life.
+Now just conduct a further research online and engage in conversation with women who have donated.
+It will make you realize that you do fit the egg donor criteria and can gain a financial benefit from donating your eggs.
 Now it’s time for you to start the application!

 Step 2: Complete the Application